Financial Support Options for 19+ Learners

 - Have settled status, have been an ordinary resident in the UK for at least 3 years prior to the start date of the course, or be in one of the exception groups

-PLEASE NOTE: If you are aged 19-23 you can only study a level 2 course on this offer if you already have a Full Level 2 or above.
+PLEASE NOTE: If you are aged 19-23 you can only be funded for a level 2 course via this offer if you are already qualified to a Full Level 2 or above.

 What Will I Get?